Invasive Lobular Carcinoma: Symptoms, Treatment, Research

 The majority of these cancers are hormone receptor (HR)–positive, so endocrine (anti-hormone) therapies are typically administered for lobular breast cancer treatment.
 Most commonly, the anti-estrogen therapy tamoxifen is recommended for premenopausal women while an aromatase inhibitor such as letrozole or anastrozole is given to postmenopausal women.
 Although lobular breast cancer responds to hormone therapies, tumors can become resistant to treatment.

 Invasive lobular carcinoma has generally been treated like HR-positive invasive ductal carcinoma, but there are marked differences in how the two types of invasive carcinoma respond to hormone therapies.
 This may be due to the unique biology of lobular breast cancer.
 Recent studies profiling lobular tumors suggest that some common genetic mutations cause a poorer response to hormone therapies and drive resistance.
-Researchers are working to target these genes to reverse therapeutic resistance.
+Researchers are working to target these genes to reverse the therapeutic resistance surrounding lobular invasive cancer.
 Lobular carcinoma generally does not respond well to chemotherapy because of its biological characteristics.
 A more profound understanding of the biology that distinguishes this disease subtype is critical for improving lobular breast cancer treatment.

 The lack of clinical trials specific to lobular breast cancer continues to be a major barrier to advancing treatments for patients with this disease.
 Though invasive lobular carcinoma is not uncommon, it represents a smaller percentage of total invasive breast cancer cases and thus these patients are underrepresented in clinical trials.
 Researchers are striving to increase participation of patients with lobular breast cancer in clinical trials as well as designing clinical trials specifically focused on this subtype—achieving these goals is critical to advancing our understanding of lobular breast cancer and moving treatments and disease management forward.